 The student must demonstrate proficiency in two foreign languages or in one foreign language and an approved research tool.
 Foreign language proficiency is demonstrated when the student passes a language exam for reading comprehension.
 European studies students must demonstrate proficiency in French and German; at the discretion of the supervisory committee, an alternative language may be substituted if particularly pertinent to a student’s area of interest.
 Students in early modern history are required to study Latin in addition to French and German.
 (In this case, Latin may be taken for up to 4 units of credit, with advisor’s approval.)

 Students choose their exam fields and faculty examiners with the approval of their advisor and the dean of the school.
 At least one committee member must be a faculty member who will serve on the student’s dissertation committee.
 Following approval of the composition of the committee, students work with their examiners on reading lists and the general structure of the written exam.
-Exams are scheduled once a semester and students should let the doctoral support secretary know well in advance of his/her plans to take exams in any given semester.

 The major field written exam is four hours and each minor field written exam is three hours.
 Students are expected to schedule with their examining committee well before the written exams a day and time for the one-hour oral that constitutes the final part of the qualifying exams.
 Students may not take any notes, books, computer disks/flash drives or any other device into the exam room unless by prior written permission of the professor giving the exam.